nguyenlab/nguyenlab.github.io/README.md

 ## How to edit

 ### Create a new .md file
+If you have never work with **markdown** file, please read [this guideline](https://guides.github.com/features/mastering-markdown/) first

 Duplicate any .md file in **/md/**

 Rename your file such that it is unique and the name should be related to the content.
 Ex: your name...